 QUARTERMASTER OF THE WATCH

-The helmsman is responsible for keeping the ship on course as directed by the conning officer.
+is responsible for keeping the ship on course as directed by the conning officer.
 The lee helmsman is responsible for operating the engine order telegraph, ensuring that all bells are correctly answered.
+The term helmsman

-The term helmsman can be traced to the Germanic word helmo, which means “handle”— as in the handle or steering apparatus of the ship.
-Thus, the helmsman is the Sailor who physically steers the ship, or keeps the ship on course.
+, which means "handle," as in the handle or steering apparatus of the ship.
+Thus, the helmsman is the Sailor who physically steers the ship

-The navigator is the person aboard a ship who is responsible for the ship’s position and route.
-The navigator advises the commanding officer and OOD as to the ship’s movements and, if the ship is running into danger, as to a safe course to be steered.
+is the person aboard a ship who is responsible for the ship's position and route.
+The navigator advises the commanding officer and OOD as to the ship's movements and, if the ship is running into danger, as to a safe course to be steered.
 The responsibilities of the navigator include planning the journey, estimating timing to destinations while en route, and ensuring hazards are avoided.
-Finding your way through the world’s vast oceans is no easy task, so you can imagine how important the job of a navigator is, how the tools of navigation have changed through history, and why these skills are still important for today’s Sailors.
+Finding your way through the world's vast oceans is no easy task, so you can imagine how important the job of a navigator is